| Poets draw nature before it prefigures itself and they invent

 and picks its rare name.

-the young thugs begin their rampage.
+When poets leave sleep behind the young thugs begin their rampage.

 They romp a little